Billing Transparency: See Divorce Lawyer Costs

 What happens if I don’t agree with a billable item?

-If Client has a disagreement or question about any charge Client receives on any invoice from the Firm, Client agrees to immediately bring it to the attention of the Firm.
+If a Client has a disagreement or question about any charge Client they receive on any invoice from the Firm, the Client agrees to immediately bring it to the attention of the Firm.
 Failure to raise a complaint or question by the 10th day following Client’s receipt of the statement shall conclusively be deemed an acceptance of the correctness of the billing.